b-pardi/pyQCM/README.md

 - instructions on adding more files to format

 optimizations/refactoring:
-- plot ops, if blank values are entered, just use default values in their place, and label to notify user
 - remove unnecessary prints
 - error messages become window popups
     - like when trying to submit with selections that there are no data for